 - A trader is very bearish on a particular stock trading at $50.

-- The trader is either risk-averse, wanting to know before hand their maximum loss or wants greater leverage than simply owning stock.
+- The trader is either risk-averse, wanting to know beforehand their maximum loss, or wants greater leverage than simply owning a stock.

 One of the purchased options cancels out the movement of the one sold option.
-From there, the one remaining purchased option is free to begin to make a profit, just like if the trader only purchased a put option.
-In order to more clearly understand this past paragraph, the concept of delta must be understood.
+From there, the one remaining purchased option is free to begin to make a profit, just as if the trader only purchased a put option.

 Yet another odd aspect of the bear put ratio backspread is that sometimes the trade will make money if the stock moves in the exact opposite direction the trader is expecting (i.e. upward).